 It shares some technology with the respected A7X, but the largest in Adam's F-series of monitors is much more affordable.

-The Adam F7 active nearfield monitor is the bigger brother of the company's F5, which we reviewed back in the March issue of SOS (/sos/mar13/articles/adam-f5.htm).
+The Adam F7 active nearfield monitor is the bigger brother of the company's F5, which we reviewed back in SOS March 2013.
 The F7 can be thought of as a lower-cost version of Adam's popular A7X, and although the F7's cabinet and woofer are built overseas, the all-important folded-ribbon tweeter is still made at Adam's factory in Berlin.
 These speakers are priced to compete with popular models from the likes of KRK and Mackie.

 The F7's cabinets measure 321 x 225 x 266mm, so they're a similar size to the A7Xs, other than being a little bit wider.
 They have a tidy, unassuming, black-foil finish, and a slot port is evident at the bottom of the front panel.
 This features a moulded insert, to smooth out the air flow, while the baffle's edges are chamfered to reduce edge diffraction.
 As the drivers are both mounted centrally, the left and right speakers are identical.